Professor Patrick Jackson

 - a longitudinal study of how inmates and staff from Sonoma County's old linear jail fared during their transfer to a new generation jail

-- a review of the literature on theories about gangs, a report for the California Attorney General on youth gangs, and a study of moral panics about youth gangs in California
+- a review of the literature and policy suggestions about gangs, a report for the California Attorney General on youth gangs, and a study of moral panics about youth gangs in California

 - a critical review of varied data sources for the study of crime

-- a nationally representative study of the accuracy of arson statistics
+- a nationally representative cross sectional survey of fire department reports on the accuracy of national FBI arson statistics

-- an ethnography of how people manage conflict between dogs and people in a dog park.
+- an ethnography about how people social engage and manage conflict in a dog park

-His most recent publication ("Situated Activities in a Dog Park: Identity and Conflict in Human-Animal Space," 2012 Society & Animals 20/3), freely available at this link, is an ethnography that examines--using dramaturgical analysis inspired by Goffman--how people manage animal-related problems and conflicts in a public dog park, ranging from failing to responsibly manage a dog to a physical altercation between their human caretakers.
+One of his more recent publications ("Situated Activities in a Dog Park: Identity and Conflict in Human-Animal Space," in Society & Animals 20/3), freely available at this link, is an ethnography that examines, using a dramaturgical approach, how people manage animal-related problems and conflicts in a public dog park, ranging from failing to responsibly manage a dog to a physical altercation between their human caretakers.

-His web contributions accumulate crime and criminal justice information in The Redwood Highway, which includes SuperCell, California's crime control superhero, along with the Sonoma County Justice Profile, which is used a great deal by local citizens.
-More recently he created the Pacific Crime Blog, an attempt to bring attention to crime issues distinctive to the Western Region of the U.S.
+His web contributions accumulate crime and criminal justice information in The Redwood Highway, which includes a parody of mass incarceration called SuperCell, California's crime control superhero, along with the Sonoma County Justice Profile, which is used a great deal by local citizens.
+He also created and is now revising the Pacific Crime Blog, an attempt to bring attention to crime issues distinctive to the Western Region of the U.S.

-At present he is involved in several projects:
+At present he is involved in two projects:

 - a photo elicitation interview study of how foster children relate to animals in a program designed to break the cycle of criminality using animal assisted therapy

-At SSU he teaches classes in criminology, juvenile delinquency and juvenile justice, research methods, media and crime, corrections, and the department's capstone course in CCJS.
+Pat Jackson has taught classes in criminology, juvenile delinquency and juvenile justice, research methods, media and crime, corrections, and the department's capstone course in CCJS.
 He has also worked closely with local, Sonoma County, State and Federal agencies to develop and professionalize the CCJS Department's internship program.
-Currently he is a member of the Institutional Review Board for the Protection of Human Subjects and recently served on the School of Social Science Reappointment, Tenure and Promotion committee, the Degree Audit Task Force, and others.
-He served as department chair for a decade and returned to teaching and research full-time in Fall of 2010.
+Currently he is chairing the Institutional Review Board for the Protection of Human Subjects, serves on the School of Social Science travel committee, and recently finished a semester with the Educational Policies Committee.
+He served as department chair for a eleven years and returned to teaching and research full-time in Fall of 2010.
+At present he works with McNair Scholars and the Koret Scholar program, both of which seek to promote research and scholarship with promising undergraduates.